Far too many of our neighbors lack access to healthy food…

 Develop relationships with local farmers, food rescue resources, local parishes, and wholesale providers of donated and purchased food to create diverse and sustainable sources of healthy groceries.

-Catholic Charities will alleviate the effects of poverty by meeting a family’s basic need for
+Catholic Charities will alleviate the effects of poverty by meeting a family’s basic need for food through the distribution of healthy groceries.

-Catholic Charities food pantries.
+Healthy groceries are easily accessible to low-income and food insecure families through the network of Catholic Charities food pantries.
 Families have more time and resources to focus on moving out of poverty and improving their self-sufficiency.

 For families facing food insecurity, just having enough food is a challenge.
 Preparing meals that are fulfilling and healthy is an additional hurdle, especially in communities which are flooded with unhealthy options and where available fresh produce is limited.

-• Raised garden beds for families with a backyard
+• Raised garden bed structures for families

 Nutrition focused education and local gardens will transform lives and create hope by empowering families to make healthy food choices and grow their own produce.